jim45002/torrc_util/README.md

 # Build Instructions
 This source code was built using the cmake build tool.
 Build instructions will be added to this README soon.
-If you want to build the source and need step-by-step instructions, contact teamplayer21@tutanota.com for help with building and using the application.